aruokhai/bitcoin-wasm/README.md

 Here's a breakdown of the key folders:

-- **crates:** This folder holds common WASI-compliant components used by the project.
-It contains components like:
+- **crates:** This folder holds open source adapters that are free to use, such as:
    - **store:** A generic key-value store.
    - **tbdex:** The tbDex protocol.

-   - **node:** This subfolder contains the source code for the Node plugin, responsible for interacting with the Bitcoin network.
+- **node:** This is the core that contains the neutrino light client which uses Compact  Block Filtering.

 - **test:** This folder holds integration tests used to verify the functionality of the project.
 It contains two subfolders:
   - **artifacts:** This contains various components test logic.
   - **runner:** The main entry point for the integration test.